sush562/sush562/projects/index.md

 	* Deputation onsite to directly interact with stakeholders of client and backend teams
 	* Understanding the feature requirements and their development
 	* Providing estimates regarding the development and delivery of features
-	* Ensuring timely delivery of tasks
+	* Ensuring timely delivery of task
- 	* Fast and ontime resolution of issues in market
+	* Fast and on-time resolution of issues in the market

 	**Achievements:**
 	* Developed several features that aided in the launch process of client service (JIO)
 	* Awarded for my contribution to app delivery
- 	* Worked directly on production issues and gave best and fast resolutions
+	* Worked directly on production issues and gave the best and fastest resolutions
  	* Created technical documentation about the app

 9. **Jio Newspaper** (Android, Client: Reliance Jio)

 	I was the Senior Mobile Developer for this project.
-The app was a prototype designed for the customers of the client that enabled them to read newspapers of major publishers on mobile app by downloading those newspapers and displaying them in a readable format.
+The app was a prototype designed for the customers of the client that enabled them to read newspapers of major publishers on a mobile app by downloading those newspapers and displaying them in a readable format.

 	I was part of the development team to create the app from scratch.
 I was responsible for understanding the requirements and implementing the display page of the list of newspapers.